joehahn/exes-n-ohs/README.md

 The MLP model is then trained on a much larger sample of records, 10 million, and that trained  model is then used to compute its decision boundary:<br />
 ![](figs/mlp_decision_boundary.png)<br />
 which looks quite similar to that produced by the SVM model.
+However the MLP model's accuracy, 61%, is a bit lower than SVM.

+Adding another layer might boost MLP accuracy on the green X class.
+Or maybe boosting the green's representation in the training dataset.
+Still in progress...

 ### todo